 Some people may have deeper ridges which can feel a bit rough to the touch.
 The folds in the nails are deeper and cause the nail surface to become uneven.
 Often these ridges are accompanied by brittle nails that are prone to splitting and leave behind jagged edges.

-In this case the person may be suffering from a medical condition called Onychorrhexis.
+In this case, the person may be suffering from a medical condition called Onychorrhexis.
 This can be caused by a number of medical conditions; hence it is a good idea to have the doctor pay attention to longitudinal ridging if it has recently begun appearing on the nails.

 Development of a normal nail

-The nails are essentially a modification of the epidermis or the outer most layer of skin tissue.
+The nails are essentially a modification of the epidermis or the outermost layer of skin tissue.
 They would evolutionarily equate to the claws and hoofs of animals.
 The development of this protective covering on the ends of the digits allowed humans some protection in performing tasks.
 The nail is composed of hard keratin.
 It is composed of two parts; a distal (exposed) part and a proximal (hidden) part which is also known as the root.

-The nail bed has blood capillaries which feed the opaque exposed part of the nail.
+The nail bed has blood capillaries that feed the opaque exposed part of the nail.
 As the cells at the root grow from the cuticle region they push out the older cells.
 They will continue to move along the nail bed and retain their pink color till they move past it.

 The nails are immediately affected when the body is fighting an infection, or facing a nutritional deficiency.
 This is because the capillaries feeding the nail bed tend to pass on the infected blood to the nails.